 Get Schooled

-Whether you're searching for your first job or are wanting to level up your career, having a strong professional network can go a long way.
-Your network can help you meet new people, make professional connections, and maybe even land a job or internship.
-Don’t have a network yet?
-We’re here to help!
-Here are 5 ways to build and grow your professional network.
+Whether you're searching for your first job or are starting to think about your career, having a strong professional network can go a long way.
+Your network can help you meet new people, make professional connections, explore career paths, and maybe even land a job or internship.
+Here are 5 tips for building your professional network!

 You may not have realized it, but you already have a network!
-Your network can consist of anyone you’ve worked with in any capacity - bosses, coworkers, members of clubs you were on, teammates, coaches, and maybe even a few trusted educators.
-They can vouch for you, introduce you to new people, provide references for you when applying for jobs, and more.
-When you’re ready for your next opportunity, be sure to check in with your network to start your search.
+Your network can consist of anyone you’ve worked with in any capacity– like bosses, coworkers, members of clubs you were in, teammates, coaches, and trusted educators.
+They can speak highly of your skills, abilities, and experience, introduce you to new people, provide references for you when you apply to jobs, and more.
+When you’re ready to start your search for your next job or internship, be sure to check in with your existing network first.
+You never know what opportunities are out there!

 Create a LinkedIn profile

-LinkedIn is a free professional networking website that can help you with your job search and achieve your career goals!
-When you create a LinkedIn profile, you can learn about companies that are hiring in your area and build your network by connecting with people in jobs and industries you are interested in.
-LinkedIn also offers free resources and training to help you gain new skills and level up in your career!
+LinkedIn is a free professional networking website that can help you find jobs and internships, meet new people, and keep in touch with your network.
+When you create a LinkedIn profile, you can learn about new opportunities in your area and build your network by connecting with people in jobs and industries you're interested in.
+LinkedIn also offers free online courses to help you gain new skills that are valuable in every career!

 Join a group, club, or volunteer